 Flashbacks show that the Age of Legends was more or less a giant one of these, thanks to advanced and persistent Magitek.
 The ruling magic-using class pervaded the effects of their skill to the point of a Background Magic Field, allowing common peoples to live among giant trees which exuded an aura of peace and contentment, and grow crops by merely singing to them.

-Also in The Belgariad and The Malloreon, The Rivan Pasturelands and The Vale of Aldur count as pastoral places.
+Yet in The Belgariad and The Malloreon, Faldor's Farm is portrayed as one of the best possible places to grow up, and Faldor himself is one of the few unambiguously good people in the series.
+The Rivan Pasturelands and The Vale of Aldur also count as pastoral places.

 Tess of the d'Urbervilles deconstructs the concept of an idyllic Arcadia.
 The beauty of the Victorian countryside is juxtaposed to the chain of heinous events that happen to the titular heroine.

 Appears in much of William Morris' works.
 In particular, his vision for a socialist future in News From Nowhere.